Computer Science (CmSc) Classes

 175. Discrete Mathematics.

 This course covers selected topics in discrete mathematics that are essential to the study of computer science.
 Topics include logic and proofs, sets, relations and functions, algorithms and counting of operations, recursion and recurrence relations, graphs and trees.
 The course has a programming component to illustrate the discussed topics.
 Prerequisite: One of the following: Math 105/105T Quantitative Reasoning, Math ACT of 22 or higher, or Math SAT of 530 or higher.
-Co-requisite: CmSc 150, Fundamentals of Computing I or permission of instructor.
+Co-requisite: CmSc 150, Introduction to Programming or permission of instructor.
 Taught every Spring.
 Four credits.

 180. Independent Study in Computer Science.